James Barbour (lawyer): American Civil War

 During the American Civil War, Culpeper County voters again elected James Barbour to the Virginia House of Delegates; he served during the sessions 1861/62, 1862 (April), 1862 (September), and 1863 (January).
 However, John H. Rixey succeeded him for the session which began on September 7, 1863.

-After Virginia's secession, Barbour volunteered to serve in the Confederate States Army and was commissioned as a major on the staff of General Richard S. Ewell.
+After Virginia's secession, Barbour volunteered to serve in the Confederate States Army and was commissioned as a major on the staff of General Richard S. Ewell, where he served as an assistant adjutant general.
 After a dispute with General Jubal Anderson Early, Barbour resigned on January 30, 1863.
 Other sources cite ill health as Barbour's reason for resigning.

 About six months later, the Battle of Brandy Station, perhaps the largest cavalry engagement of the conflict, took place on and around the Barbour family's estate.
 Beauregard mansion is now colloquially known as the Graffiti House because it contains graffiti inscribed both Union Army and Confederate States Army soldiers.